minjiechen/magnetchallenge/README.md

 The purpose of the preliminary test is to get you familiar with the final testing process.
 The preliminary test results have nothing to do with the final competition results.

+In the final test, we will provide a small or large dataset for training, and a small or large dataset for testing.
+In the final test, the training and testing data for the different materials may be offered in different ways to test the model's performance from different angles.

 ## MagNet Challenge Timeline

 - 02-01-2023 MagNet Challenge Handbook Released [PDF](docs/handbook.pdf)